bebo/bebo-sdk-docs/docs/leaderboard.rst

 =====================

-A Bebo component to quickly add a leaderboard into your HTML5 game. **NOTE: Leaderboard is scoped to group and app, so the leaderboard from one game won't interfere with another, and won't interfere with the same game on another group.***
+A Bebo component to quickly add a leaderboard into your HTML5 game.

+.. note:: Leaderboard is scoped to group and app, so the leaderboard from one game won't interfere with another, and won't interfere with the same game on another group.

 Installation